carlsednaoui/add-to-calendar-buttons/README.md

       options: {
         class: 'my-class',

-        // You need to pass in an ID, if you don't one will be generated for you
+        // You need to pass an ID.
+If you don't one will be generated for you.
         id: 'my-id'
       },
       data: {